shfunc/hud-python/environments/README.md

 ---

-## Phase 5 – Hot-Reload Development with Cursor Agent
+## Phase 5 – Hot-Reload Development

 To enable rapid development without Docker rebuilds, we can mount the source code and use hot-reload.
-The HUD SDK provides two approaches:

-### Option 1: Using `hud dev` (Recommended)

 The HUD CLI provides a built-in development proxy that handles all the complexity:

 ```bash
 # Navigate to your environment directory